 Latanya Sweeney had shown in 1997 that 87% of Americans can be uniquely identified from just three data points — zip code, date of birth, and sex — available in public records.
 The AOL dataset gave researchers not three data points but thousands, all linked to a single consistent pseudonym, all timestamped.
 The failure was not technical.
 It was conceptual.
 AOL’s researchers believed that identity lived in names.
 It does not.
 Identity lives in patterns.

 Every search query is a confession.
 Aggregated across time, those confessions form a portrait more complete than most people would share with their closest friends.
 The question was never whether the data was anonymous.
-The question was what happens when someone reads it carefully.
+The question was what happens when someone reads it carefully enough.
 In 2006, the answer arrived in about seventy-two hours.
+In 2026, a reader named Andrew sat down with the file and confirmed it in an afternoon.

 The data was never truly deleted.
 It is still out there — mirrored, archived, downloadable.
 User #4417749 is still Thelma Arnold.
 User #17556639 still searched for how to kill his wife.
-User #5342598 — if the Something Awful and blameitonjorge reporting is accurate — still searched for Tara Marowski in the spring of 2006, when her case was cold and Christopher Holland had not yet been charged with anything.
+User #5342598 — now confirmed — searched for Tara Marowski across two sessions in the spring of 2006, when her case was cold and Christopher Holland had not yet been charged with anything.
+They searched for Edward Beaton by name.
+They spelled her middle name and tried alternate spellings of her last name.

 AOL thought it was releasing a research dataset.
 What it actually released was a window into the private lives of 657,426 people who had no idea anyone was watching.
 Some of those people were perfectly ordinary.
 Some of them were not.
-And twenty years later, we still do not know who most of them are — or what, exactly, they were looking for.
+And twenty years later, a reader named Andrew opened the file and confirmed what the file said all along.